 Prevent tooth decay and gingivitis by keeping your teeth clean especially around the gumline.
 More frequent cleanings during your second or early third trimester may be recommended to help control gingivitis.

-Continue regular dental visits throughout your pregnancy or obtain a dental plan or insurance.
+Continue regular dental visits throughout your pregnancy.
 Non-emergency treatment generally can be performed safely during this time.
 However, you may be advised to avoid elective treatment during the first three months of the pregnancy.
 If you have a history of miscarriage or some other medical condition, a participating dentist may recommend postponing treatment.

 Some drugs and anesthetics can be used during and after dental treatment to make you more comfortable.
 Inform a participating dentist of any prescription or over-the-counter drug you are taking.
 Your physician may be consulted to determine the drugs such as painkillers or antibiotics you may take safely during the pregnancy and dental treatment.